Snow Ice Cream

 When life gives you lemons, you make lemonade.

 If you’re never made snow ice cream before, it literally couldn’t be easier.
-All you need are 4 simple ingredients (that I’m sure are already in your kitchen), 5 minutes, and some sprinkles to throw on top for extra fun.
+All you need are 4 simple ingredients (that I’m sure are already in your kitchen), about 5 minutes, and maybe a few sprinkles to throw on top for extra fun.

 I decided to make a batch for a spontaneous snow day Sunday breakfast today.
 (Yes, ice cream for breakfast.)
-And since I had never shared this favorite on the blog, I just typed out my fastest blog post ever to share it with you before heading to church so that everyone else having a snow day today could take advantage.
+And since I had never shared this favorite on the blog, I just typed out my fastest blog post ever to share it with you before heading to church so that everyone else having a snow day today could have a sweet treat too.
 And you’ll be happy to know that — since we’re having a healthy eating month on the blog — this healthier version calls for less sugar and milk (instead of cream), and is still full of great flavor!

 Happy snow day, friends!

 - milk (you can use any kind of milk)

 Whisk the ingredients together in a large mixing bowl until combined.
 Then pop the bowl in the freezer while you run outside to get your snow.